chrisib/EuroPi/software/contrib/pams.md

 The submenu for each CV output has the following options:

-- `Wave` -- the wave shape to output
+- `Wave` -- the wave shape to output.
+Square/Triangle/Sine/Random/Reset
 - `Ampl.` -- the maximum amplitude of the output as a percentage of the 10V hardware maximum
+- `Width` -- width of the resulting wave.
+See below
 - `Skip%` -- the probability that a square pulse or euclidean trigger will be skipped
 - `EStep` -- the number of steps in the euclidean rhythm.
 If zero, the